10 common HR pitfalls to avoid

 7. Overlooking employment environment work

-It is important to secure a safe working environment for the employees to minimize the risk of accidents and illness’s.
-However, this is also important in order to ensure that employees have a working environment where they can feel reasonably happy which in turn is likely to increase productivity and quality of work.
+It is important to secure a safe working environment for the employees to minimize the risk of accidents and illnesses.
+However, this is also important to ensure that employees have a working environment where they can feel reasonably happy.
+In turn, this is likely to increase productivity and quality of work.

 The working environment refers to both the physical and the social environment.
 An employer known to have a good working environment helps in keeping employees as well as recruiting new personnel.